NickGrunert/master-thesis/modules/04_ablation.typ

     === Blurring Method
     As mentioned, the blurring method is used to smooth the image and reduce noise.
     The choice of blurring method has a significant impact on the quality of the resulting segmentations.
-    Therefore, this subsection compares and analyzes the performance of different blurring methods.
+    Therefore, this subsection compares and analyses the performance of different blurring methods.

     @fig:ablation:blurring shows the extracted blurring methods from each of the calculated best results for each house.
     It is quite obvious that blurring with a 5x5 kernel gives the best overall results.